 The Korean College of Medicine found up to 70 percent of pregnant women experience stretch marks.
 Most stretch marks can be seen after 25 weeks of gestation.
 It is believed the hormones produced throughout pregnancy which cause the softening of ligaments, also cause the softening of skin fibres.
 This increases the risk of the expectant mother developing stretch marks as the baby grows and weight fluctuates.

-Mayo Clinic suggest stretch marks of a strong and more invasive appearance may be caused by an increase of the hormone cortisone.
+Mayo Clinic suggests stretch marks of a strong and more invasive appearance may be caused by an increase of the hormone cortisone.
 When the adrenal glands produce excess cortisone, the elastic fibres in the skin are weakened.

 A similar hormonal change is seen in Cushing’s syndrome where a faulty gene is responsible for the stress hormone, cortisol to be overproduced.
 Again, this results in weakening of the body’s tissues and elasticity.